Don Quixote: The second sally

 Don Quixote asks his neighbour, the poor farm labourer Sancho Panza, to be his squire, promising him a petty governorship.
 Sancho agrees and they sneak away at dawn.
 Their adventures together begin with Quixote's attack on some windmills which he believes to be ferocious giants.
 They next encounter two Benedictine friars and, nearby, an unrelated lady in a carriage.
 Quixote takes the friars to be enchanters who are holding the lady captive, knocks one of them from his horse, and is challenged by an armed Basque travelling with the company.
 The combat ends with the lady leaving her carriage and begging him not to harm the Basque.

-After a friendly encounter with some goatherds and a less friendly one with some Yanguesan porters driving Galician ponies, Quixote and Sancho enter an inn owned by Juan Palomeque, where a mix-up involving a servant girl's romantic rendezvous with another guest results in a brawl.
+After a friendly encounter with some goatherds and a less friendly one with some porters driving Galician ponies, Quixote and Sancho enter an inn owned by Juan Palomeque, where a mix-up involving a servant girl's romantic rendezvous with another guest results in a brawl.
 Quixote explains to Sancho that the inn is enchanted.
 They decide to leave, but Quixote, following the example of the fictional knights, leaves without paying.
 Sancho ends up wrapped in a blanket and tossed in the air by several mischievous guests at the inn before he manages to follow.

 After further adventures involving a dead body, a barber's basin that Quixote imagines as the legendary helmet of Mambrino, and a group of galley slaves, they wander into the Sierra Morena.
 There they encounter the dejected and mostly mad Cardenio, who relates his story.
 Inspired by Cardenio, Quixote decides to imitate what he has read in his chivalric romances and live like a hermit in a display of devotion to Dulcinea.
 He sends Sancho to deliver a letter to Dulcinea, but instead Sancho finds the barber and priest from his village.
 They make a plan to trick Quixote into coming home, recruiting Dorotea, a woman they discover in the forest, to pose as the Princess Micomicona, a damsel in distress.